- GW Home

 The Office of the Registrar can certify enrollment, registration, graduation status, and academic standing for current students and alumni.
 We can also process deferments for school loans.
-Requests are generally completed in up to 4 business days but may take longer depending on the nature of the request (course descriptions, notarization, etc).
+Requests are generally completed within 4 business days but may take longer depending on the nature of the request (course descriptions, notarization, etc).
 Requests may also take longer during especially busy times of the year such as the first two weeks of the semester and the period following spring commencement.

 Common Types of Certifications:

 Letters of Academic Standing are produced for current students who request confirmation of their academic standing at the university.
 The letter will only state whether or not the student is in good academic standing.
 Any additional information, such as GPA or Dean’s List status, must be specifically indicated on the request form.

 Letters of Enrollment primarily certify the semesters in which a student is or has been enrolled, the dates of those semesters, and the student’s enrollment status (full-time, half-time, or less-than-half-time).
 Only past and present semesters can be certified for enrollment.
 A Letter of Registration can be provided for a future term provided the student is registered for classes at the time of the request.
 Once a semester begins immediate self-service enrollment certificates will be available from the National Student Clearinghouse via a GWeb link on the Student Records menu.